Digital Transformation

 How weak thinking gets baked in

 What tends to happen next is that the focus shifts almost immediately from understanding to defining.
-Instead of continuing to explore whether the direction is correct, the work moves towards what needs to be built, what needs to change, and how progress will be delivered.
+Instead of continuing to explore whether the direction is correct, the work moves towards what needs to be built and how progress will be delivered.
+Workshops generate outputs, structure gets introduced, and the starts to take on a form that feels tangible.
+It looks like momentum.

 Key takeaway